kozmojor/haoyudong.github.io/content/authors/admin/_index.md

       GPA: 3.51/4.3

       My undergraduate education in Electrical Engineering provided me with a solid foundation in both engineering and theoretical concepts.
 My primary concentration was in control theory, while I also explored various other fields.
+Without doubt, deep learning is also one of such fields which naturally builds on the mathematical and signal-processing foundations of my EE training.

 # Skills